 |School type||private, coed college|

 When applying to Cazenovia College, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
 The application fee at Cazenovia College is $30.
-It is selective, with an acceptance rate of 70.5 percent.
+It is less selective, with an acceptance rate of 73.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The student-faculty ratio at Cazenovia College is 11:1, and the school has 72 percent of its classes with fewer than 20 students.
 The most popular majors at Cazenovia College include: Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; and Public Administration and Social Service Professions.
 The average freshman retention rate, an indicator of student satisfaction, is 66.8 percent.

 Cazenovia College has a total undergraduate enrollment of 991, with a gender distribution of 26.9 percent male students and 73.1 percent female students.
 At this school, 82 percent of the students live in college-owned, -operated, or -affiliated housing and 18 percent of students live off campus.
 Cazenovia College is part of the NCAA III athletic conference.

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|